josevh/josevh-hexo/source/_posts/en/2017-12-11-Year-In-Brief.md

 tags:
   - recap
 ---
-excerpt: A wrap up for the year.
+A wrap up for the year.
 <!-- more -->

 ## Android